nehalsinghai/segue-tb-16/README.md

 Module 1:
 # SQL

-Installation
+# Installation
-  DDL: Data Definition Language
+  - DDL: Data Definition Language
       - create , alter
-  DML: Data Manipulation Language
+  - DML: Data Manipulation Language
       - Insert, UPDATE, DELETE
-  Select:
+  - Select:
       - operators: <, <= , >, >= , !=, <>, BETWEEN, NOT BETWEEN, IN, NOT IN, LIKE, IS, IS NOT
-conjunctions: AND, OR
+  - Conjunctions: AND, OR

 SQL Structure